The Giant’s Causeway legend / the Finn McCool story is arguably one of the best know tales from Irish mythology.

 Table of Contents

-The Giant’s Causeway Legend
+Some quick need-to-knows about the Giant’s Causeway Legend

 The legend of the Giant’s Causeway begins long ago deep within the hills of County Antrim in what is now Northern Ireland.
 It was here that an Irish giant who’s name was known the length and breadth of Ireland resided.